- What Is Peyote?

 “Millions of Americans report using a psychedelic drug at least once in their lives, while hundreds of thousands of teens use psychedelics monthly.”Millions of Americans report using a psychedelic drug at least once in their lives, while hundreds of thousands of teens use psychedelics monthly.
 Since mind-altering drugs like peyote are not highly addictive and ordinarily do not produce severe withdrawal symptoms when discontinued after regular use, many people feel the drug’s benefits outweigh any negative aspects.
 Peyote is a toxic substance, however, and the impact that peyote abuse can have on a person’s life is significant.

 Peyote is the second most commonly abused hallucinogenic drug in the United States.
 Despite this fact, peyote addiction treatment options can be limited in some areas of the country.
-If you need a treatment referral, call our toll-free hotline at 1-888-287-0471 Who Answers? any time of the day or night.
+If you need a treatment referral, call our toll-free hotline at 1-888-892-1840 any time of the day or night.

 FactLSD is the most commonly used hallucinogen, with peyote, PCP, mescaline, magic mushrooms, ecstasy, and marijuana following in order of usage.

 FactPeyote is one of the oldest psychedelics known to have been used by native peoples.
 They considered the plant to be magical and divine.
 Peyote is still considered sacred by members of the Native American Church.

 How Is Peyote Used?

 Peyote cactus buttons are cut from the plant and dried.
 The buttons are either chewed or ground into a powder and smoked with other substances, such as tobacco.
 Peyote can also be soaked in water to produce a liquid.
 The intoxicating dose is about three to six buttons, which amounts to 0.3 to 0.5 grams of mescaline, and the high lasts about 12 hours.